cartheur/ideal/README.md

 coupling / interaction / Interaction031.cs ← Interaction031s have a weight.
 ```

-For Lesson 3, your programming activities are:
+For Section 3, the programming activities are:

 1. Change Program.cs to instantiate `Existence030` and run it.
 Observe that the trace is similar to that in the next section.
 2. Change `Existence030` to instantiate Environment010 instead of `Environment030` and run it.
 Observe that the modified `Existence030` also learns to get pleased when it implements `Environment010` instead of `Environment030`.
 3. Change Program.cs to instantiate `Existence031` and run it.
 Observe that it learns to be pleased in `Environment031`.
 4. Change `Existence031` to instantiate `Environment010` and then `Environment030` and run it.
 Observe that the modified `Existence031` also learns to be pleased when it implements `Environment010`, `Environment030`, and `Environment031`.

-Lesson 3 shows that `Existence031` can adapt to three different environments (`Environment010`, `Environment030`, `Environment031`).
+Section 3 shows that `Existence031` can adapt to three different environments (`Environment010`, `Environment030`, `Environment031`).
 However, `Existence031` will fail in environments that require learning regularities longer than two interaction cycles.
-Future lessons teach to design agents that can learn and exploit arbitrarily long regularities of interaction.
+Future sections teach to design agents that can learn and exploit arbitrarily long regularities of interaction.

 ## 3.4: Behavioral analysis of a rudimentary constructivist agent